-- 1.1 The radiotelephone and DSC transmitter should be capable of transmitting on a number of frequencies in the bands between 1,605 kHz and 4,000 kHz considered by the Administration as adequate for the operation of the ship, but at least on the frequencies 2,182 kHz and 2,187.5 kHz. - 1.2 Radiotelephone frequencies are designated in terms of the carrier frequency; DSC frequencies are designated in terms of the assigned (centre) frequency.
-When DSC signals are transmitted using a transmitter in J2B mode, the (suppressed) carrier frequency should be adjusted so as to have the DSC signal transmitted on the assigned DSC frequency.
-The selected transmitter frequency should be clearly identifiable on the control panel of the equipment. - 1.3 The transmitter should be capable of transmitting (upper side band signals, where appropriate) using classes of emission J3E, H3E and either J2B or F1B.
+1.2 Radiotelephone frequencies are designated in terms of the carrier frequency; NBDP and DSC frequencies are designated in terms of the assigned (centre) frequency.
+When NBDP and DSC signals are transmitted using a transmitter in the J2B mode the (suppressed) carrier frequency should be adjusted so as to have the NBDP and the DSC signal transmitted on the assigned frequency.
+The selected transmitter frequency should be clearly identifiable on the control panel of the equipment.

+1.3 The transmitter should be capable of transmitting (upper side band signals, where appropriate) using classes of emission J3E, H3E and either J2B or F1B.

-- 1.3.1 When switching to the preset distress frequency 2,182 kHz, the appropriate class of emission in accordance with the Radio Regulations should be selected automatically.1 - 1.3.2 When switching to the preset distress frequency 2,187.5 kHz, the class of emission J2B or F1B should be selected automatically.1 - 1.4 It should be possible to change the transmitter from any class of emission to another for which it is designed to operate by means of not more than one control. - 1.5 It should be possible for the user to select transmission frequencies independent of any receiver setting.
-This does not preclude the use of transceivers. - 1.6 It should be possible to change the transmitter quickly from operation on any frequency to operation on any other frequency, and in any event within a period not exceeding 15 s.
-The equipment should not be able to transmit during channel switching operations. - 1.7 Means should be provided to prevent over-modulation automatically.
+1.3.1 When switching to the preset distress frequency 2,182 kHz, the appropriate class of emission in accordance with the Radio Regulations should be selected automatically.

+1.3.2 When switching to the assigned (centre) frequencies for NBDP and DSC specified in 1.1 above, classes of emission FlB or J2B should be selected automatically.

+1.4 It should be possible to change the transmitter from any class of emission to another for which it is designed to operate by means of not more than one control.

+1.5 It should be possible for the user to select transmission frequencies independent of any receiver setting.
+This does not preclude the use of transceivers.

+1.6 It should be possible to change the transmitter quickly from operation on any frequency to operation on any other frequency, and in any event within a period not exceeding 15 s.
+The equipment should not be able to transmit during channel switching operations.

+1.7 Means should be provided to prevent overmodulation automatically.

-2 FREQUENCY STABILITY AND ACCURACY
+2 FREQUENCY ACCURACY AND STABILITY